Deployment and Maintenance / Standalone Deployment

 dataflux-func_worker-3 |

 Python worker unit listening to queue #3.
-Mainly handles batch-processing user function tasks |
+Mainly handles batch processing user function tasks |

 dataflux-func_worker-5 |

 Python worker unit listening to queue #5.
-Mainly handles debugging tasks for running scripts in the Web interface |
+Mainly handles debugging tasks for scripts run in the web interface |

 dataflux-func_worker-6 |

 Python worker unit listening to queue #6.
-Mainly handles tasks executed by connector subscriptions |
+Mainly handles tasks executed by connector subscription messages |

 dataflux-func_beat |

-Trigger for automatically triggered tasks, globally only one can be enabled |
+Trigger for automatically triggered tasks, only one can be enabled globally |

 dataflux-func_mysql |

-Built-in MySQL included with DataFlux Func |
+Built-in MySQL of DataFlux Func |

 dataflux-func_redis |

-Built-in Redis included with DataFlux Func |
+Built-in Redis of DataFlux Func |

 Name | Description |